zilexa/Homeserver/filesystem/folderstructure/README.md

   - `/mnt/disks/systemdrive` = the mountpoint to access the root filesystem when needed.
 Not mounted by default/not mounted at boot.
   - `/mnt/disks/systemdrive/timeline` = a folder in the root filesystem to store the daily/weekly/monthly snapshots of `@`, `@home` and `@docker`.

 _Notes_
-If your whole system breaks down due to hardware failure or software corruption, you can easily replace hardware and do a clean install, run the 2 scripts again and only recover the `@docker` from your `/mnt/disks/backup1` or `/mnt/disks/backup1` or external backup disk.
-You will be up and running in minutes, without having to configure your apps.
-All maintenance scripts are in that same docker subvolume, you only need to re-enable scheduling.
+> If your whole system breaks down due to hardware failure or software corruption, you can easily replace hardware and do a clean install, then:
+>  1. run the post-install.sh and prep-server.sh scripts.
+>  2. restore your `/etc/fstab` using the fstab file from the last `@` snapshot from `/mnt/disks/backup`.
+>  3. btrfs send/receive the last `@docker` snapshot from `/mnt/disks/backup1` to `/mnt/disks/systemdrive/`.
+See Backup Guide, step xx.
+>  4. run docker-compose.
+>  5. Schedule maintenance by adding the nightly and monthly commands to your crontab.
+See Maintenance Guide.

 **The docker subvolume is precious and non-expendable!** It contains:
 - a folder per container for app data/config data.